Last updated on May 2nd, 2023 at 01:33 pm

 Permanent inverter generators tend to cost more, but they are lighter and often silent.
-Portable generators are heavy and loud, but usually have a lower price tag.
+Portable generators are heavy and loud but usually have a lower price tag.

-A key tip for buying a generator is to buy a new generator and get the warranty.
+A key tip for buying a generator is to buy a new generator and get a warranty.
 Another excellent tip is to err on the side of too much power, rather than too little power.

 If you have a small trailer and very limited power needs, a 2000 Watt generator will probably be enough.
 To be on the safe side, add up the wattage used by all the items you intend to power with your generator.

 It could seem that calculating the generator needs of a 30 amp RV could be determined simply by converting 30 amps into watts.
-The reason this does not work is because while the RV is capable of powering 30 amps, you are not necessarily running 30 amps inside the RV.
+The reason this does not work is that while the RV is capable of powering 30 amps, you are not necessarily running 30 amps inside the RV.

-If you were to buy a generator that could power a 50 amp RV, you would probably be buying more of a generator and spending more money than necessary.
+If you were to buy a generator that could power a 50-amp RV, you would probably be buying more of a generator and spending more money than necessary.
 This is because you will not necessarily run 50 amps of power inside your RV.
-Being labeled as a 50 amp RV only means the RV is capable of powering 50 amps.
+Being labeled as a 50-amp RV only means the RV is capable of powering 50 amps.

 This will give you the best idea of how many watts your generator needs to power.
-A 3500 watt generator will run most RVs, but you should adjust that number based on your calculation.
+A 3500-watt generator will run most RVs, but you should adjust that number based on your calculation.

 Air conditioners run anywhere from 1200 Watts – 2400 Watts.
-Be sure your generator can handle the amount of Watts your air condition uses plus the wattage of every other device you intend to run with your generator.
+Be sure your generator can handle the amount of Watts your AC unit uses plus the wattage of every other device you intend to run with your generator.
 You will probably need a generator that runs in excess of 3000 Watts.